 Notice that although UMAP provides an intuitive way to track, visualize and diagnose data drift in high-dimensional data like text embeddings, it does not provide a quantitative way to measure a drift value.
 On the other hand, Fiddler’s novel clustering-based vector monitoring technique provides data scientists with a quantitative metric they can use to measure drift accurately and assign alerts to appropriate thresholds.

 Interested in using Fiddler’s cluster-based approach to monitor your NLP models?
-Schedule a demo with a Fiddler expert today!
+Contact us to talk to a Fiddler expert!